 At that point it was so quiet I could hear the birds chirp and I didn't feel like I was in a city anymore.

 Lastly, I have to recommend restaurant Forelle.
-By the time I got to Tübingen, I'd already spent four days eating traditional food from Baden-Württemberg and Forelle was presented as another traditional restaurant.
+By the time I got to Tübingen, I'd already spent four days checking out Baden-Württemberg tourist attractions and eating traditional food and Forelle was presented as another traditional restaurant.
 Although the food I had in other places was not bad, the food at Forelle was from a different level.

 I had a cauliflower cream soup to start, a salad with trout and salmon as the main course and a giant apfelstrudel with vanilla ice cream as dessert.
 Yes, I overestimated myself by taking three courses, but everything was delicious and the service very friendly.

 If you're looking for refined local food, this is where to go in Tübingen.